ArnoVanBiesen/content-api/README.md

             ]`
      * The return is either true or an array `['success' => false, 'message' => 'error_description']` .
 The fields are validated by the rules set in the platform.
 If the validation fails, you'll receive an error response.

+## Extra

+  - You can call `/fit-content-api-clear-cache?clientId=xxxxxx` in order to clear the cache of the website